MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Decorating_Collaborator/README.md

 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](https://github.com/MasterCloudApps-Projects/Monolith-to-Microservices-Examples/tree/master/Decorating_Collaborator/README.es.md)
 </div>

 We are going to proceed with the realization and explanation of the `Decorating Collaborator` pattern.
-This pattern is based on the application of a proxy so that once the response from the monolith arrives, it will perform an operation on a new microservice.
+This pattern is based on the application of a proxy.
+When we make a request, once is responded from the monolith, the proxy will perform an operation on a new microservice.
 This microservice may or may not make use of information that the monolith must expose.

 ## **Example 1.
 New functionality**

-This time we have raised a new statement.
+This time we have developed a new base code.
 <div align="center">

 ![alt text](3.32_decorating_collaborator.png)